GetShortstack/docs/docs/README.md

 Http responses are used to send data back to the client.
 Responses include a body, headers, cookies, and a status code.

-As you have seen you can create a response by returning from an endpoint handler.
+You can create a response by returning from an endpoint handler.
 By default the response status code is `200`.
 The object returned will be used as the body.

 The default status code can be changed by annotating the endpoint handler using `@route.details` decorator.
 This has an added benefit of being documented in the OpenAPI specification.